A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 I don’t know if this is an unpopular opinion, but I never disliked Tae Joo.
 Sure, he and Hui Ju constantly got on each other’s nerves, but that’s exactly what made them feel like actual siblings.
 Their relationship perfectly captured that “I can annoy you, but nobody else is allowed to” kind of energy.
 I also saw someone point out that Tae Joo never once blamed Hui Ju for his mother’s death, and I honestly think that was intentional on the writers’ part.
 No matter how much they bickered, there were always lines they refused to cross.

 And don’t even get me started on Tae Joo and his wife.
 They were honestly goals.
 It’s so rare to see a married side couple who actually love each other instead of tolerating each other.
-In so many dramas, married side characters are frenemies at best, but here?
 They were adorable.
 Supportive.
-Funny.
 In love.
 And still plotting for the female lead’s position.
 They were the best “scheming but lovable” side characters I’ve ever seen.
 There wasn’t a single unlikeable side character in this drama, and I loved that.

 What surprised me most was how easy it would’ve been to make them unlikeable.
 Tae Joo technically benefits from Hui Ju losing everything, yet the drama never turns him into a cartoon villain.
 He still feels like family, even when their interests clash.
 It’s one of my favourite sibling dynamics I’ve seen in a K-drama.